-No other agreements with key management personnel or their controlled entities during the financial year have been entered into.
+No other agreements with KMP or their controlled entities during the financial year have been entered into.

 The Group currently does not offer any variable remuneration incentive plans or bonus schemes to Non-Executive Directors or any retirement benefits and, as such, there are no performance related links to the existing remuneration policies.